 The opposite is a fixed mindset, which is a belief that no effort will be enough to overcome the challenge.
 Children who hold this belief about themselves have no motivation to improve because they think that failure is certain.

-One of the ways you can foster growth mindset is to resist the urge to swoop in and help your toddler at the first sign of struggle.
+One of the ways you can foster growth mindset is to resist the urge to swoop in and help your child at the first sign of struggle.
 With each of the activities listed below, take note of opportunities for your toddler to work through a challenge on their own.
 This will help your child develop resilience.
-You can further nurture a growth mindset in your toddler through your everyday interactions, in the ways that you praise your child, voice observations, and ask them questions.
+You can further nurture a growth mindset in your toddler or preschooler through your everyday interactions, in the ways that you praise your child, voice observations, and ask them questions.

 Was that easy to do?